-- Fraud and Anti-Corruption Prevention Strategy

-- Code of Conduct for employees

-- Whistle blowing policy
+- Gifts & donation policy;

+- · Ethics policy;

 - How to respond to fraud and corruption and

 - Manifestations of fraud and corruption in the workplace.

-The Department will identify the unit/ directorate that would be responsible for employees awareness and that will arrange and awareness sessions throughout the year (i.e. Risk Management Unit).
+The Department will identify the unit/ directorate that would be responsible for employee's awareness and that will arrange awareness sessions throughout the year (i.e. Risk Management Unit).